rust-lang/book/2018-edition/src/ch10-01-syntax.md

 `largest` won’t work for all possible types that `T` could be.
 Because we want to compare values of type `T` in the body, we can only use types whose values can be ordered.
-To enable comparisons, the standard library has the `std::cmp::PartialOrd` trait that you can implement on types (see Appendix C, “Derivable Traits,” for more on this trait).
+To enable comparisons, the standard library has the `std::cmp::PartialOrd` trait that you can implement on types (see Appendix C for more on this trait).
 You’ll learn how to specify that a generic type has a particular trait in the “Trait Bounds” section, but let’s first explore other ways of using generic type parameters.

 ### In Struct Definitions

 We can also define structs to use a generic type parameter in one or more fields using the `<>` syntax.
-Listing 10-6 shows how to define a `Point<T>` struct to hold `x` and `y` coordinate values of any type:
+Listing 10-6 shows how to define a `Point<T>` struct to hold `x` and `y` coordinate values of any type.

 <span class="filename">Filename: src/main.rs</span>